Welcome to the website of St John Vianney Parish

 MASS AT THE HAMLETS

-There is Mass every Sunday at 8:30 am at Our Lady of Lourdes, which is located in Hefley Creek, a short distance from Sun Peaks.
-F
+Also, there is Mass every Sunday at 8:30 am at Our Lady of Lourdes, which is located in Hefley Creek, a short distance from Sun Peaks.

 https://www.catholicculture.org/culture/liturgicalyear/overviews/months/images/precious_blood_chalice_christ.jpg